 B. 301 redirect – is the best way to ensure that users and search engines are directed to a page with correct info.
 A 301 redirect is a permanent one which passes the link juice and equity to the redirected page.
 Therefore, just like in nature, nothing is lost, just everything changes.

-You can always go further and take a look at what your competitors are doing.
+You can always go further and take a look at what your competitors are doing and find some link building opportunities.
 They might have a lot of broken pages and therefore, a lot of links associated with those pages, all good opportunities for you.
 You can dig deeper, find those broken links, recreate that broken content, and replace broken links with your corrected link.
-The way broken link building works is fairly simple and includes 3 apparently simple steps:
+The way broken link building campaigns work is fairly simple and includes 3 simple steps:

 1. Find your competitors’ broken pages and links.